Strategiemilambopaul/Register-School-Management/README.md

 # Advice

 In the nustshell, if you want to bring a new benefit in this project, you must just have some skills in programmation and have a good level in sql (Structured query language) so that you can get our communication with the database because 80% of that depends on that.
-You can also, add some basic algorithms work's cause we did implement somes in our system.
+You can also, add some basic algorithms's knowledges cause we did implement somes in our system.
+Hense, you can learn that if you need to dig in this system and add an amazing function :
+-   To add a register file after resgistering
+-   To add an online test when student is admire in the school you could some and so on as well as you need.

+#Good luck 😊:  un 1 passant être un 1 est un 0 inconscient